WillPabs/pure-match-coding/README.md

 - photo

 ## Routes
-### Register
-- A user is able to to create an account by filling out the form with required fields: name, email, and password

-### Login
-- A user is able to login to their account by entering their email and password into the form.
-Upon successful login the user receives a JWT token.

-### Create Post
+### Users
+- get user by id
+- update user by id
+- get all users
+- delete user by id
-- Only accessible to logged in users
+- delete all users
-- A user is able to create a post with the attributes title, description, and a photo.
+- register a user
+- login as user

 ### Posts
+- get post by id
+- create a post
+- update post by id
+- get all posts by user
-- Displays a list of all the user's posts
+- get all posts
+- delete post by id

 ## Views
 ### Login